-In addition to the above activities the TRG were asked to comment on, or contribute to, many of CL:AIRE's initiatives (listed in Appendix 1).
+In addition to the above activities the TRG members were asked to comment on, or contribute to, many of CL:AIRE's initiatives (listed in Appendix 1).
 Further contributions included the following:

-- Reviewed potential amendments to the Definition of Waste: Development Industry Code of Practice - Assessed the regulatory practice around the redevelopment of landfills - Reviewed the proposed verification of gas protection accreditation scheme - Discussed ways and means of improving industry standards - Reviewed new training module content
+- Reviewed Definition of Waste: Development Industry Code of Practice procedural documents relating to declarations and material management plans - Assessed materials management on mega sites - Reviewed sustainable materials management training - Assessed the regulatory practice around the redevelopment of landfills - Discussed wider sustainability issues in industry - Reviewed content ideas for new per- and polyfluoroalkyl substances (PFAS) publications - Commented on document accessibility - Discussed ways and means of improving industry standards - Reviewed new training module content

-2. A LOOK AHEAD TO 2021
+2. A LOOK AHEAD TO 2022

-Building on the achievements of 2020, a new wave of CL:AIRE outputs is predicted for the forthcoming year.
-The TRG will be reviewing a number of new bulletins, webinars, eLearning modules and outputs from the industry initiatives CL:AIRE is involved in, as well as contributing strategic review, support and steering functions for all CL:AIRE's activities within its sustainable land reuse remit.
+Building on the achievements of 2021, a new wave of CL:AIRE outputs is predicted for the forthcoming year.
+The TRG will be reviewing Concawe bulletins, guidance reports, industry reports, webinars, eLearning modules and outputs from the industry initiatives CL:AIRE is involved in, as well as contributing strategic review, support and steering functions for all CL:AIRE's activities.